umanitoba-cssa/ctf-2025/challenges/fr-knock-knock/README.md

 The notorious "Knock-Knock Killer" has been terrorizing the city of Ravenholm for months, leaving a trail of precisely arranged crime scenes and cryptic messages.
 Detective Sarah Miller has been tracking this methodical serial killer across three brutal murders, growing increasingly desperate as the pattern suggests a fourth victim is imminent.

 Each victim was found in a carefully staged tableau, with peculiar marks on door frames suggesting the killer announces their presence with a specific sequence of knocks before entering.
-Neighbors have reported hearing these distinctive knocks, but never in their entirety.
+Neighbors have reported hearing four knocks at a time, but they aren't sure what happened next.

 After investigating the third murder scene yesterday, Detective Miller discovered a weathered leather-bound journal hidden beneath a floorboard.
 The journal appears to belong to the killer and contains this chilling entry written in meticulous handwriting: